tjphilli/Framer-ValueLayer/README.md

 TODO

 - More example gifs in API section
-- Make gifs quality not terribl
+- Make gifs quality not terrible
 - BUG: Fix issue that sometimes causes error when states are used for animation (can't reproduce)